zshamrock/java-nats-streaming/README.md

 ### Message Acknowledgements and Redelivery

-STAN offers At-Least-Once delivery semantics, meaning that once a message has been delivered to an eligible subscriber, if an acknowledgement is not received within the configured timeout interval, STAN will attempt redelivery of the message.
+NATS Streaming offers At-Least-Once delivery semantics, meaning that once a message has been delivered to an eligible subscriber, if an acknowledgement is not received within the configured timeout interval, NATS Streaming will attempt redelivery of the message.
 This timeout interval is specified by the subscription option `AckWait`, which defaults to 30 seconds.

-By default, messages are automatically acknowledged by the STAN client library after the subscriber's message handler is invoked.
+By default, messages are automatically acknowledged by the NATS Streaming client library after the subscriber's message handler is invoked.
 However, there may be cases in which the subscribing client wishes to accelerate or defer acknowledgement of the message.
 To do this, the client must set manual acknowledgement mode on the subscription, and invoke `Ack()` on the `Msg`. ex:

 ```java